CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 ## Considerations

-### Auto-negotiationa and FEC on Mellanox Switches
+### Auto-negotiation and FEC on Mellanox Spectrum Switches

-On Spectrum switches, if auto-negotiation is disabled on 100G and 25G interfaces, you must set FEC to off, RS, or BaseR to match the neighbor.
-The FEC default configuration of `auto` does not link up when auto-negotiation is disabled.
+On Mellanox Spectrum switches, if auto-negotiation is disabled on 100G and 25G interfaces, you must set FEC to *OFF*, RS, or BaseR to match the neighbor.
+The FEC default setting of *auto* does not link up when auto-negotiation is disabled.

 ### Port Speed and the ifreload -a Command